 This service may not be provided in small group format.
 The ratio is always 1:1 for this service.
 VFPS excludes services that could be provided as prevocational or as supported employment.
 Such services may be used to supplement but may not duplicate any VFPS services provided under the waiver.
 VFPS may supplement, but not duplicate, any services provided to the member under an approved Individualized Plan for Employment (IPE) funded under the Rehabilitation Act of 1973 as amended, and for members ages 18-22, under an approved Individualized Education Plan (IEP) under the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
 1401(16 and 17).
-Prior to authorizing this service, the member's record documents that this service is not otherwise available to the member through a program funded by Vocational Rehabilitation under section 110 of the Rehabilitation Act of 1973, as amended, and for members ages 18-22, not available through a program funded under the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.1401 et seq).
-This service may not be authorized for a member who has already obtained CIE outside the VFPS process or does not have a goal to advance in CIE.
-The VFPS agency provider must offer all seven elements of the services.
-Additionally, the agency must meet at least one of the following provider qualifications: 1.3 A DVR contracted provider of supported employment and/or customized employment services, or Accreditation by a nationally recognized accreditation agency, or A minimum of two years of experience working with the target population providing employment-related services.
-Additionally, if personal care services are provided, the provider must meet the Training and Documentation Standards for Supportive Home Care.
+Prior to authorizing this service, the member's record documents that this service is not otherwise available to the member through a program funded by Vocational Rehabilitation under section 110 of the Rehabilitation Act of 1973, as amended, and for members ages 18-22, not available through a program funded under the Individuals with Disabilities Education 2000 (2000) (2 This service may not be authorized for a member who has already obtained CIE outside the VFPS process or does not have a goal to advance in CIE.
+1.3 The VFPS agency provider must offer all seven elements of the services.
+Additionally, the agency must meet at least one of the following provider qualifications: A DVR contracted provider of supported employment and/or customized employment services, or Accreditation by a nationally recognized accreditation agency, or A minimum of two years of experience working with the target population providing employment-related services.
+Additionally, if personal care services are provided, the provider must meet the Training and Additionally, if personal care services are provided, the provider must meet the Training and Documentation Standards for Supportive Home Care.
 2.0 Service Description/ Requirements 2.1 Vocational Futures Planning & Support (VFPS): VFPS is a multi-phase, long-term program.
 The process is based on the premise that members with disabilities do not lack the aptitude or motivation to pursue their employment goals.
 Rather, it is the presence of multiple barriers and the lack of opportunity that prevents people with significant disabilities from going to work.
 In the VFPS process, members are encouraged to examine not only the barriers related to their vocational goal, but to think holistically.
 The individual who uses the VFPS to achieve their employment goal is expected to take an active role.
 They must form a partnership with the service providers, advocates, mentors, or other individuals that make up their team.
-The individual member makes all decisions regarding the
+The individual member makes all decisions regarding the vocational plan with input and guidance from their team.